Frequently Asked Questions

 Your dog must have up to date vaccinations.
 The vaccinations we require are: DHPP (Distemper/Hetpatitis/Parainfluenza and Parovirus), Leptovirus and Kennel Cough (Bordatella).
 Proof of vaccination is required upon check in so please ensure that you bring your dog’s Pet Passport with you on your first visit.

-In addition, we require your dog and cat to be undertaking regular flea and worm treatments.
-If we find your cat or dog to have fleas or worms we will treat these at the owner’s expense.
+In addition, we require your dog to be undertaking regular flea and worm treatments.
+If we find your dog to have fleas or worms we will treat these at the owner’s expense.

 De-sexing of dogs

 To ensure all our guests are able to enjoy a fun and social environment it is Pets In The City policy that all dogs are spayed or neutered if over the age of 8 months.

 Can I bring along my pets favourite toy or bedding?

 Of course you can.
 We know that your furry friends can get as attached to their snuggle rug or teddy so by all means bring along their homely comforts for their overnight stay.
 We do also supply our own clean bedding each day.

 Can I check up on my dog during the day?